xrysav25/DE1_Parking_assistant/README.md

 |![schematic piezzo](https://github.com/xrysav25/DE1_Parking_assistant/blob/main/Images/Piezo_daptor_schematic.png)|
 |*Board schematic*|
 ## VHDL modules description and simulations
+### Ultrasonic distance sensor HC-SR04
+The sensor control is divided into two blocks.
+The ```sensor_driver``` module directly controls the HC-SR04 sensor, emits an appropriately long pulse and calculates the response.
+The ```sensor_logic``` module controls when the pulse is sent to the sensor and processes the returned distance, which it converts to 10 levels, which are then implemented in other modules by sound and light.
 ### LED bargaph module
 LED module takes 2 inputs and has 1 output.
 One of the inputs is enable signal, which determines if module can function or not.
 Second input is distance level represented by 4-bit std logic vecotr.
 Output is 10-bit std logic vector for bargraph itself.
 Architecture is represented by by single ```p_led_driver``` combiational process with both inputs in its sensitivity list.
 First it checks, if enable signal is ON or OFF.
 If enable is OFF, it will switch off all the LEDs and if it is ON it will continue to determine value of distance level and will light up the LEDs accordingly.